Nico Hoerner Player Props: Cubs vs. Mariners

 Nico Hoerner At The Plate

-- In five games this season (62.5%), he has scored, including multiple runs twice.
+- In five games this year (55.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.